 If you’ve been to Norway before or researched visiting there, you’ll know that the country is full of amazing destinations.

-Norway has a lot to offer and that’s without mentioning cities such as Bergen, Oslo and Stavanger and are fantastic destinations in their own right!
+There are so many places to see in Norway and that’s without mentioning cities such as Bergen, Oslo and Stavanger, which are fantastic destinations in their own right!

 I’ve visited Norway multiple times now and every time I have been blown away by how beautiful it is.
 Yes, it may be expensive and difficult to get from place to place, but there’s no denying it’s an amazing destination.

-Here’s my guide to the best places to see in Norway, that you can’t afford to miss out on!
+Here’s my guide to the best places in Norway, that you can’t afford to miss out on!

 With so many things to do in Oslo, Norway’s capital will be a natural place to visit in the country.
 Far from being a boring city, there is a lot to do here.
 You can check out some fantastic museums, see a thousand-year-old Viking ship and hang out in some beautiful gardens.